Gunpowder empires

-The gunpowder empires, or Islamic gunpowder empires, is a collective term coined by American historians Marshall G. S. Hodgson and William H. McNeill at the University of Chicago that refers to three early modern Muslim empires: the Ottoman Empire, Safavid Empire and the Mughal Empire, which flourished between the mid-16th and early 18th centuries.
+"Gunpowder empires", or "Islamic gunpowder empires", is a term coined by the American historians Marshall G. S. Hodgson and William H. McNeill to describe three early modern Muslim empires: the Ottoman Empire, Safavid Empire, and the Mughal Empire, which flourished between the mid-16th and early 18th centuries.

-McNeill expanded on the history of gunpowder use across multiple civilizations in East Asia, Europe, and South Asia in his 1993 work The Age of Gunpowder Empires.
-Vast amounts of territory were conquered by the gunpowder empires with the use and development of newly invented firearms, especially cannon and small arms; together they stretched from Central Europe and North Africa in the west to Bengal and Arakan in the east.
-As in Europe, the introduction of gunpowder weapons also prompted changes such as the rise of centralised monarchical states.
+McNeill focused on the history of gunpowder use across multiple civilizations in East Asia, Europe, and India in his 1993 work The Age of Gunpowder Empires.
+The gunpowder empires conquered vast amounts of territory with the use and deployment of newly invented firearms, especially cannon and small arms; together they stretched from Southeast Europe and North Africa in the west to Bengal and Arakan in the east.
+In the case of Europe, the introduction of gunpowder weapons also prompted changes such as the rise of centralised monarchical states.
 As a result, the three empires were among the most stable of the early modern period, leading to commercial expansion, cultural patronage, and the consolidation of political and legal institutions.